 2019 kicked off pretty big for Tasuku Hatanaka, with him nailing several roles with a lot of exposure.

 He voiced Joseph in Eiji Busujima in the short comedy and slice-of-life anime, Senryuu Shoujo.
-Busujima is straightforward teen and a former delinquent that join’s the series’ literature club.
+Busujima is a straightforward teen and a former delinquent that joins the series’ literature club.

 He then reprised his role as Taiga Kogami in the anime adaptation of King of Prism, King of Prism: Shiny Seven Stars.
 This anime series fits after the 3 movies in the franchise released between 2016 and 2019.

-Still in the same year, Tasuku Hatanaka was casted as Anya Kudou in the game and drama anime, Nakanohito Genome.
+Still in the same year, Tasuku Hatanaka was cast as Anya Kudou in the game and drama anime, Nakanohito Genome.

-The anime wasn’t particularly well received both domestically and overseas and his character, Kudou, despite being part of the main cast, had a limited bit of spotlight (the series has 8 main characters and only 12 episodes to touch of all of those stories).
+The anime wasn’t particularly well-received both domestically and overseas and his character, Kudou, despite being part of the main cast, had a limited bit of spotlight (the series has 8 main characters and only 12 episodes to touch on all of those stories).

 In the 2019 Winter season, Hatanaka was cast in the sports anime, Hoshiai no Sora.
 He voiced Touma Shinjou, the captain of the boys’ soft tennis club at Shijo Minami Middle School.